Effective Date: February 7, 2019

-These Vonage Business Terms of Service (hereinafter referred to as the “Terms” or “Agreement”) apply to the use of products or services provided by Vonage Business (“Vonage Business,” “Vonage” or “Company”) to the entity identified in a valid and binding Sales Order (the “Customer”) and are an integral part of the agreement between Vonage Business and Customer.
-The Customer and Vonage Business are sometimes collectively referred to herein as the “Parties,” or individually as a “Party.”
-By ordering, purchasing or using the Services, Customer agrees to be bound by these Terms, which among other things, require mandatory arbitration of disputes instead of a jury trial and limit Vonage Business’s liability.
+These Vonage Business Terms of Service (hereinafter referred to as the "Terms" or "Agreement") apply to the use of products or services provided by Vonage Business Inc. ("Vonage Business", "Vonage" or "Company") to the entity identified in a valid and binding Sales Quotation or Sales Order (the "Customer") and are an integral part of the agreement between Vonage Business and Customer.
+The Customer and Vonage Business are sometimes collectively referred to herein as the "Parties," or individually as a "Party".
+By ordering, purchasing or using the Services, Customer agrees to be bound by these Terms, which among other things, require mandatory arbitration of disputes instead of a jury trial and limit Vonage Business's liability.

-PURSUANT TO FCC REQUIREMENTS, VONAGE BUSINESS IS REQUIRED TO ADVISE ITS CUSTOMERS OF ANY LIMITATIONS THAT E911 SERVICE MAY HAVE IN COMPARISON TO TRADITIONAL E911 SERVICE, WHICH ARE SET FORTH AT SECTION 24 BELOW AND IN THE E911 DISCLOSURE NOTICE AND ACKNOWLEDGEMENT, WHICH CAN BE FOUND AT:
+PURSUANT TO FCC REQUIREMENTS, VONAGE BUSINESS IS REQUIRED TO ADVISE ITS CUSTOMERS OF ANY LIMITATIONS THAT E911 SERVICE MAY HAVE IN COMPARISON TO TRADITIONAL E911 SERVICE, WHICH ARE SET FORTH AT SECTION 32 BELOW AND IN THE E911 DISCLOSURE NOTICE AND ACKNOWLEDGEMENT, WHICH CAN BE FOUND AT:

-“Affiliate(s)” means, with respect to a party to these Terms, any entity that Controls, is Controlled by or under common Control with such party.
-“Control,” for purposes of this definition, means the direct or indirect ownership or control of more than fifty percent (50%) of the voting equity of the subject entity, by contract or otherwise.
+"Affiliate(s)" means, with respect to a Party, any entity that Controls, is Controlled by or is under common Control with the entity.
+"Control," for purposes of this definition, means the direct or indirect ownership or control of more than fifty percent (50%) of the voting equity of the subject entity.

-“Applicable Laws” means any and all applicable federal, state or local laws, rules or regulations including applicable restrictions concerning call recording, call monitoring, call interception and/or direct marketing or telemarketing.
+"Applicable Laws" means any and all applicable federal, state or local laws, rules or regulations, including, but not limited to applicable restrictions concerning call recording, call monitoring, call interception and/or direct marketing or telemarketing.

-“AUP” means the Vonage Business acceptable and reasonable use policy set forth at https://www.vonage.com/business/legal-policy-center/aup/.
+"RUP" means the Vonage Business acceptable and reasonable use policy set forth in Sections 18 & 19.

-“Customer Equipment” means all equipment owned, leased or rented from a third party or otherwise provided by Customer, or which is specifically identified in one or more Sales Orders as Customer Equipment, used in connection with the Services.
-“Customer Equipment” includes equipment sold by Vonage Business to Customer, but does not include Vonage Business Equipment.
+"Customer Equipment" means all equipment owned, leased or otherwise provided by Customer, or which is specifically identified in one or more Sales Orders as Customer Equipment, used in connection with the Services.
+"Customer Equipment" includes equipment sold by Vonage Business to Customer but does not include Vonage Business Equipment.

-“Customer Location(s)” means the physical location(s) owned, leased or otherwise occupied by Customer where Services are provided or Vonage Business Equipment will be used or stored.
+"Customer Location" means the physical location(s) owned or leased by Customer where Services are provided or Vonage Business Equipment will be used or stored.

-“E911 Acknowledgement" means the provisions set forth in the Vonage Business E911 Disclosure Notice and Acknowledgement executed by the Customer acknowledging Vonage Business’ policies regarding the availability and limitations of E911 service.
+"E911 Disclosure" means the provisions set forth in the Vonage Business E911 Disclosure Notice and Acknowledgement and incorporated by reference into a Sales Order stating Vonage Business' policies regarding the availability and limitations of E911 Service.